andreafalletti/hyprland-/Advanced-config.md

 **params**: relative split change, +n/-n, e.g. +0.1 or -0.02, clamps to 0.1 - 1.9

+### movecursortocorner
+moves the cursor to the corner of the active window

+**params**: direction, 0 - 3, bottom left - 0, bottom right - 1, top right - 2, top left - 3.

 ## Workspaces
 workspace args are unified.
 You have three choices: